mozilla/api.webmaker.org/README.md

 Bearer tokens.
 Below is a sequence diagram describing how a create project request is handled for a first time user.

 ![webmaker-new-user](https://cloud.githubusercontent.com/assets/438003/7801687/cdca9876-02f6-11e5-87ce-3f2916155644.png)

+## Docker

+The API can be run using [Docker](https://www.docker.com).

+You can run just the api by issuing the following command:

+`sudo docker run -d cade/webmaker-api`

+To build your own container, run:

+`sudo docker build .` from the project root

+The API will now be available on `http://localhost:2015`

+You can also use [docker-compose](http://docs.docker.com/compose/) to get the API and PostgreSQL running together.

+`sudo docker-compose build && sudo docker-compose up -d`

+Then, create the database tables (first run only):

+`psql -h localhost -U webmaker -f scripts/create-tables.sql`

+The API will now be available on `http://localhost:2015` and connect to a postgresql database running in a docker container.